pjazdzyk/unitility/README.md

 Other special characters can be easily replaced with simpler equivalents, as presented in the table in [section 4.2](#42-parsing-quantities-from-string).

 ## 5.1 Jackson serializers and deserializers
+### 5.1.1 Default ser-de

-The Jackson library is utilized in many frameworks, enabling the serialization of objects into a JSON structure and deserialization back to Java objects.
+The Jackson library is used in many frameworks, enabling the serialization of objects into a JSON structure and deserialization back to Java objects.
 To include this module in your project, use the following dependency:

 ```xml